openhab/openhab-addons/bundles/org.openhab.binding.smartthings/doc/SmartthingsInstallation.md

 4. Verify your hub is listed.

 ### Copying Smartthings files
-The files are located in the Git repo in the **contrib** directory structure.
+The files are located in the GitHub [repository](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.smartthings/contrib).
-This is located in the openHAB Addons directory which is located [here](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.smartthings/contrib).
-If you are manually installing this binding from the BobRak repo it is located [here](https://github.com/BobRak/OpenHAB-Smartthings/tree/master/org.openhab.binding.smartthings/contrib)

 The following files need to be deployed
-* OpenHabAppV2 - This is a SmartApp that receives requests from OpenHAB and returns the needed data
+* OpenHabAppV2 - This is a SmartApp that receives requests from openHAB and returns the needed data
-* OpenHabDeviceHandler - This is a lower level module that provides a connection between OpenHAB and the Hub using the LAN connection
+* OpenHabDeviceHandler - This is a lower level module that provides a connection between openHAB and the Hub using the LAN connection

 ### Install OpenHabAppV2
 1. Locate OpenHabAppV2.groovy in the /contrib/SmartApps Directory.